 Note: Revenues for privately held companies are statistical evaluations.

-AA Wheel & Truck Supply has an annual revenue of $50-$100 million and 10-100 employees.
+AA Wheel & Truck Supply's annual revenues are $50-$100 million (see exact revenue data) and has 10-100 employees.
 It is classified as operating in the Motor Vehicle & Motor Vehicle Parts & Supplies Merchant Wholesalers industry.